-In reviewing and investigating a complaint, the commission may interview witnesses, review minutes and other records, and obtain any other information pertaining to the governing body's executive sessions.791
+In reviewing and investigating a complaint, the Oregon Government Ethics Commission may interview witnesses, review minutes and other records, and obtain any other information pertaining to the alleged violation.
+864

-If the commission chooses not to pursue a complaint at any time before conclusion of a contested case hearing, the public official against whom the complaint was brought may be entitled to reimbursement of reasonable costs and attorney fees.
-The reimbursement would be made by the public body to which the official's governing body has authority to make recommendations or for which the official's governing body has authority to make decisions.
-792 A public official who prevails following a contested case hearing shall, upon petition to Marion County Circuit Court, be awarded reasonable attorney fees to be paid by the commission.
-793
+If the Commission chooses not to pursue a complaint at any time before conclusion of a contested case hearing, the public official against whom the complaint was brought may be entitled to reimbursement of reasonable costs and attorney fees.
+The public official would make the reimbursement request to the public body that oversees the governing body on which the public official serves.
+A public official who prevails following a contested case hearing shall, upon petition to Marion County Circuit Court, be awarded reasonable attorney fees to be paid by the Commission.